mdubatto/capstone1/README.md

 </p>

 Next, we'll see if the day of the week impacted ticketing.
 As expected, the street cleaning tickets are higher on certain days due to different streets having different cleaning schedules.
 I was surprised to see that tickets issued for not displaying a meter receipt increased on Saturday.
 This could be due to drivers making an assumption that ticketing is more lax on a Saturday since it's not during the work week or due to tourists coming into the city on the weekends and not checking the parking restrictions.
-Sunday has decreased amount of tickets across all violations which is to be expected.
+Sunday has fewer amounts of tickets across all violations which is to be expected.

 ![Violations per Weekday](images/v_per_weekday.png)

 Again we'll view this data broken out by burough.
-It seems the spike in meter receipt tickets is mostly caused my Manhatten.
+It seems the spike in meter receipt tickets is mostly caused by Manhatten.

 Once again, Staten Island has dramatically fewer tickets than the other buroughs.
 Those ferry boats are looking pretty good right now!